secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ## Bulk Applications
 * If multiple team members are doing the same training or attending the same conference, please open one issue.
 * For ease of processing, it is recommended that bulk applications are paid via [Coupa](/handbook/finance/procurement/).
-If the bulk application is for a conference, the group tickets may be paid via [Coupa](/handbook/finance/procurement/) under one invoice and individual costs (such as accommodation and food) may be claimed by Expensify or the Growth & Development email per the [reimbursement process](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursements-of-growth-and-development-applications) below.
+If the bulk application is for a conference, the group tickets may be paid via [Coupa](/handbook/finance/procurement/) under one invoice and individual costs (such as accommodation and food) may be claimed by Navan Expense or the Growth & Development email per the [reimbursement process](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursements-of-growth-and-development-applications) below.

 ## Reimbursements of Growth and Development Applications

 **If the cost is [$1,000 USD or less](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates)**

-* Claim your expenses via [Expensify](/handbook/finance/expenses/#-introduction):
+* Claim your expenses via [Navan Expense](/handbook/finance/expenses/#-introduction):
   - Include a screenshot of your approved Growth & Development issue.
-  - In your Expensify report, select the classification or tag "Growth and Development".
+  - In your Navan Expense report, select the classification or tag "Growth and Development".
-  - Please make sure the issue matches your Expensify claim amount.
-Your Expensify claim will be audited against the Growth & Development issue amount.
+  - Please make sure the issue matches your Navan Expense claim amount.
+Your Navan Expense claim will be audited against the Growth & Development issue amount.
-* Please claim conference and workshop meals and lodging that cost $1,000 USD and below per receipt via [Expensify](/handbook/finance/expenses/#-introduction).
+* Please claim conference and workshop meals and lodging that cost $1,000 USD and below per receipt via [Navan Expense](/handbook/finance/expenses/#-introduction).

 **If the cost is [over $1,000 USD](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates)**
 * For conference/workshop tickets and lodging (that are above $1,000 USD per receipt), memberships, please send the invoice to `growth-development@gitlab.com` once you have signed up.